xymon-monitoring/problem-solving/README.md

   -  **That are on the mailing lists as it is not easy to follow them**
   -  **That are not in any other place so far** (No duplicate)
 - To have a **starting point** and/or a a **follow up** for such problems
-- No files, no code, just issues
+- No files, no code, just problems (issues)

 ### How
 - By listing problems and orginized them in a **the summary**